15 Ways to Prepare Your Garden for the Fall Season Transition

 If you use mulch in your garden beds, consider refreshing it after you’ve cleared everything out.

 Spread a 2-3 inch thick layer of mulch in your flower beds.
-This process will also help prolong the growing season and will allow your fall garden to flourish.
+This process will also help prolong the growing season and allow your fall garden to flourish.

 Leaves make a great substitute for mulch and have many of the same benefits as mulch.
 As the leaves break down, they add nutrients to the soil.